Kay-ddggxh/chirpy_chooks/MARKETING.md

 ## Marketing Strategies

 ### Pre-strategy planning

+Chirpy Chooks is B2C business concept.
+It produces and sells its own products and has a limited distribution range.

 Before deciding on marketing strategies and defining a business plan, I tried to answer the following question to provide a framework for the business' strategy: